 Chasing the next thing isn’t productive.
 Chasing the next thing isn’t personal or self-growth.

-When we move towards authenticity, we discover a productive and growth mindset is at the essence of intentional living and is an integral part of living on purpose while putting the life back into our living.
+When we move towards authenticity, we discover a productive and growth mindset is at the essence of intentional living and is an integral part of living on purpose while manifesting our dream life.

 Accordingly, we take a step back and consider our goals and values, and the vision we have for our lives.
 We become more mindful and conscious of our actions and decisions, and how they will affect our future.